Bekasi West Java, Indonesia Travel Guide

 BRT connections to Jakarta.

 Taxis and ride-sharing apps present convenient and often faster ways to move around Bekasi, specifically for door-to-door service.
-These options are popular for their ease of use and transparent pricing.
+These options are well-liked for their ease of use and clear pricing.

 Official taxi stands are available at airports (CGK, HLP) and major train stations.